Innovative Treatment at Indiana University Melvin and Bren Simon Cancer Center

-Located in the heart of Indianapolis, the Indiana University (IU) Melvin and Bren Simon Cancer Center is the state’s only National Cancer Institute (NCI)-designated cancer center providing patient care.
+Located in the heart of Indianapolis, the Indiana University (IU) Melvin and Bren Simon Cancer Center is the state’s only National Cancer Institute-designated cancer center providing patient care.
 Also offering exemplary cancer research and education, the IU Melvin and Bren Simon Cancer Center is primarily run by faculty of the Indiana University School of Medicine.
-The center is determined to advance the understanding, prevention and treatment of cancer with their patient-centric approach.
+The center is determined to advance the understanding, prevention and treatment of cancer with its patient-centric approach.

 Caring for not only the physical needs of patients, but also emotional, psychological and spiritual needs as well, the IU Melvin and Bren Simon Cancer Center’s specialized medical professionals have offered innovative treatment options since it was established in 1992.
 The center’s physicians work collaboratively with scientists, nurses, allied health professionals and behavioral scientists to provide unrivaled care to nearly 40,000 patients per year.